Qatar Qatar

 Statistical Snapshot

-Qatar has an estimated population of 2.8 million.
-After winning the bid to host the 2022 FIFA world cup, major infrastructure projects and substantial international investment programs were planned, increasing the population by 63 percent since 2010 due to a massive inflow of foreign workers.
-According to the latest data published by the Planning and Statistics Authority, the number of non-Qatari workers was estimated at 2 million, of which around 800,000 are employed in construction.
-It is estimated that of the 2 million foreign workers, 1.8 million were men; overall men outnumbered women by almost four to one in 2019.
-The working age population of 15-64 years makes up the highest share of total population at 84.6 percent.[1]
+Qatar has an estimated population of 3.08 million in 2023.
+After winning the bid to host the 2022 FIFA World Cup, major infrastructure projects and substantial international investment programs were planned and developed, increasing the population by 88 percent since 2010 due to a massive inflow of foreign workers.
+According to the latest data published by the Planning and Statistics Authority, the number of non-Qatari workers was estimated at more than 2 million in the first quarter of 2023.
+Out of the foreign workers, 1.7 million are men; overall men outnumbered women by almost five to one in Q1 2023.
+The working-age population of 15-64 years makes up the highest share of the total population at 84.8 percent.[1]

-Qatar’s Human Development Index value for 2018 is 0.848, which positioned the country among the very high human development group — ranking 41st out of 189 countries and territories and the third among Arab countries.[2]
-The heath sector in Qatar has seen remarkable progress in the past decade.
-Maternal mortality ratio per 100,000 live births dropped from 4.7 deaths in 2012 to zero in 2017 and the infant mortality rate per 1,000 live births was at 6.1 in 2018.
+Qatar’s Human Development Index value for 2021 is 0.855, which positioned the country among the very high human development group — ranking 42nd out of 191 countries and territories and the fourth among Arab countries and GCC countries.[2]
+The health sector in Qatar has seen remarkable progress in the past decade.
+Maternal mortality ratio per 100,000 live births dropped from 4.7 deaths in 2012 to zero in 2017 which remained at this level in 2020 for Qataris and registered 4.5 per 100,000 live births for non-Qataris.
+In 2021, the overall value increased to 7.6 per 100,000 live births, and the infant mortality rate per 1,000 live births was at 5 in 2021.
 Additionally, all births are performed in hospitals under medical supervision by skilled personnel, indicating a full coverage of maternal health care services at birth.
 The availability of essential health services reached 100 percent of the total population covered by primary health care, contributing to the elimination of many diseases.[1]

-Qatar’s economy relies heavily on its hydrocarbon resources, with oil and gas constituting 83.3 percent of government’s total revenues.
-Qatar has been the world’s leading exporter of Liquified Natural Gas (LNG) since 2006, constituting around 61.5 percent of total exports in 2018.[3]
-Additionally, the country is the world’s fifth-largest gas producer and second-largest gas exporter.[4]
+Qatar’s economy relies heavily on its hydrocarbon resources, however, economic diversification continued to reduce dependence on the hydrocarbon sector; although the share of energy-related exports in total exports continued to remain high, it declined to 81.8% during 2020 from 85.8% during 2019.
+[3] Qatar has been the world’s leading exporter of Liquified Natural Gas (LNG) since 2006, constituting 21 percent of total global gas exports in 2022.
+[4] Additionally, the country is the world’s sixth-largest gas producer and second-largest gas exporter.[4]
 In January 2019, Qatar ended its nearly 60-year-old membership in the Organization of the Petroleum Exporting Countries (OPEC) and withdrew from OPEC, supported by the authorities’ intention to focus on its plans to increase LNG production.[5]
-Qatar’s status as the world’s biggest gas exporter has made it the world’s richest country per capita, with a Gross National Income (GNI) per capita (Purchasing Power Parity) at $124,410.[6]
+Qatar’s status as the world’s biggest gas exporter has made it the world’s richest country per capita, with a Gross National Income (GNI) per capita (Purchasing Power Parity) of $110,640.[6]

-In the last few years, Qatar has been facing economic headwinds driven by the plunge in energy prices in 2014-2016 and the recent Covid-19 outbreak.
-According to data from Qatar Central Bank (QCB), real GDP growth has declined from 3.7 percent in 2015 down to 1.4 percent in 2018.[3]
-In 2019, the Qatari economy grew at 0.07 percent as reported by the latest IMF World Economic Outlook statistics.[7]
-This slow growth reflects the sluggishness in the oil and gas and non-oil sectors.
-Hydrocarbon GDP contracted to -1.5 percent in 2019, mainly due to self-imposed moratorium on development of the world’s biggest natural gas field and oil production cuts.
-Real growth in non-hydrocarbon sector fell to 1.5 percent of GDP in 2019 from 3.2 percent in 2018,[7] reflecting a contraction in the construction and manufacturing sectors as a result of the completion of a large number of infrastructure projects related to the World Cup, Hamad Port, Hamad International Airport, and roads and bridges.
-Faced by a dual shock of the spread of the Coronavirus and the sharp decline of hydrocarbon prices, growth is projected to drop to -4.3 percent in 2020.
-Growth is expected to pick up in 2021, up to 5 percent, the highest among GCC countries, driven by stronger activity in the service sector due to the world cup.[7]
+In the last few years, Qatar has been facing economic headwinds driven by the plunge in energy prices in 2014-2016 and upon Covid-19 outbreak.
+According to data from the Qatar Central Bank (QCB), real GDP growth has declined from 3.7 percent in 2015 down to 1.4 percent in 2018.[3]
+In 2021 and 2022, the Qatari economy grew at 3.1 and 4.3 percent after 2 years of negative growth.[7]
+Hydrocarbon GDP contracted to -1.5 percent in 2019, mainly due to a self-imposed moratorium on the development of the world’s biggest natural gas field and oil production cuts.
+Real growth in non-hydrocarbon sector fell to 1.5 percent of GDP in 2019 from 3.2 percent in 2018,[7] reflecting a contraction in the construction and manufacturing sectors as a result of the completion of a large number of infrastructure projects related to the World Cup, Hamad Port, Hamad International Airport, and roads and bridges.[7]

 The overall fiscal balance has been fluctuating.
-According to data from Qatar Central Bank, the budget registered deficits of 9.2 and 6.6 percent of GDP in 2016 and 2017, respectively, prompting the government to accelerate fiscal reforms and to spur economic diversification as laid out by Qatar’s National Vision (QNV) 2030.
-Higher total revenues driven by higher energy prices in 2018 alongside lower government expenditures has resulted in a surplus of 15.1 billion Qatari Riyal (QR), equivalent to 2.2 percent of GDP.[3]
-Despite economic disturbances caused by the pandemic, Qatar is expected to be the only country in the Arab region to register a fiscal surplus in 2020 and 2021 according to the IMF.
-The fiscal surplus is projected at 5.2 percent of GDP in 2020 but expected to decline to 1.4 percent of GDP in 2021.[7]
+According to data from Qatar Central Bank, the budget registered deficits of 9.2 and 6.6 percent of GDP in 2016 and 2017, respectively, prompting the government to accelerate fiscal reforms and spur economic diversification as laid out by Qatar’s National Vision (QNV) 2030.
+Higher total revenues driven by higher energy prices in 2018 alongside lower government expenditures have resulted in a surplus of 15.1 billion Qatari Riyal (QR), equivalent to 2.2 percent of GDP.[3]
+Despite economic disturbances caused by various factors, Qatar's net lending/borrowing registered a surplus of 7.4 percent of GDP in 2022 after a continuous deficit since 2014.[7]
+Similarly, the current account balance recorded a surplus of 6.4 percent of GDP in 2022, after a continuous deficit since 2015.[7]

 Sources: